angle_style dipole command

 See the Speed packages doc page for more instructions on how to use the accelerated styles effectively.

 This angle style can only be used if LAMMPS was built with the USER-MISC package.
-See the Making LAMMPS section for more info on packages.
+See the Build package doc page for more info.

 The “newton” command for intramolecular interactions must be “on” (which is the default except when using some accelerator packages).

 This angle style should not be used with SHAKE.